FastAPI 102: Async vs Sync, What Actually Happens

 What actually happens with def

-When you define a route with def (no async), FastAPI does not call it on the event loop.
-Instead, it offloads it to a thread pool executor — by default, asyncio.get_event_loop().run_in_executor(None, func) using Python's ThreadPoolExecutor.
+When you define a route with plain def, FastAPI does not call it on the event loop.
+It offloads it to a thread pool executor, by default asyncio.get_event_loop().run_in_executor(None, func) using Python's ThreadPoolExecutor.

 # FastAPI internally does something like: